CERT/CC

 --mode=MODE

 Specify how the connection between rwsender and rwreceiver(s) should be established.
-When MODE is server, rwreceiver will listen for connections from rwsender clients; when MODE is client, rwreceiver will attempt to connect to rwsender servers.
+When MODE is server, rwreceiver listens for connections from rwsender clients; when MODE is client, rwreceiver attempts to connect to rwsender servers.

 When running in server mode, the following switches are required: